jtfogarty/utilities/k8s/README.md

 ## Prerequisites

-- A control machine with Ansible installed.
+- A control machine with Ansible installed (Linux).
 - SSH access to all target nodes from the control machine.
 - Target nodes running Ubuntu.